-Serbia, Montenegro, Bosnia: Reservoir Capital & A2A HPP Brodarevo challenged by regional environment NGO network30.
-March 2016. / News Serbia Energy
+Serbia, Montenegro, Bosnia: Reservoir Capital & A2A HPP Brodarevo challenged by regional environment NGO network, News Serbia Energy

 Environment NGOs from three countries against the Reservoir Corp HPP projects Brodarevo.
 NGOs claim cross border impact enables cross border civil network advocacy campaign against HPP Brodarevo